reach-sh/reach-lang/docs/src/tut/wfs/index.md

     $ ./reach run
     ```

-1. You can repeat the first step to switch the consensus network to `CFX` and `ETH`.
+1. You can repeat the first step to switch the consensus network to `ETH`.

     > For consistency, output in this tutorial reflects `{!cmd} REACH_CONNECTOR_MODE=ALGO`.